stankovictab/.dotfiles/README.md

 The point of this is to make sure all of the shortcuts that I use (both default and custom) are consistent across the environments, to avoid confusion.

-## Miscellaneous Shortcuts

-`RightShift + F12` - Toggle MangoHUD on a MangoHUD-attached game

 ## Universal Shell Shortcuts

 `Ctrl + d` - Kill shell (but not when a process is running)\